darkoverlordofdata/ash.coffee/readme.md

 ### Extra

-Cosure compiler ready sources in the goog/lib folder
+Closure compiler ready sources in the goog/lib folder

 # MIT License
 Ash - an entity framework for Actionscript